spotinst/help/src/docs/spot-security/features/iac-scan/README.md

 ### PR Integration (Optional)

 In the PR integration, you receive a unique Webhook URL associated with a single URL per organization.
-You need to enter a Secret string (6-255 characters) in the Spot Security console.
+Enter a Secret string (6-255 characters) in the Spot Security console.
 The repo's GitHub administrator should configure the Webhook URL and secret string.

 **Note: PR integration is only applicable if the repos are accessible from the Internet and is only supported for Github**.